Helen Whately: 3rd term (2019–2024)

+4th term (2024–)

+At the 2024 general election, Whately was again re-elected, with a decreased vote share of 31.8% and a decreased majority of 1,469.

+Following the Conservative Party's defeat in the general election and the subsequent formation of the Starmer ministry, Whately was appointed Shadow Transport Secretary in Rishi Sunak's caretaker Shadow Cabinet.
+Upon Kemi Badenoch's victory in the 2024 Conservative Leadership election Whately was appointed Shadow Secretary of State for Work and Pensions.

 Campaigns

-Whately campaigned with the Kent County Council for two new schools to be opened in Maidstone, Kent, to relieve pressure on primary school places, as well as offering more places for children with special needs.
-This resulted in the opening of Maidstone Primary Academy and the secondary special school, Bearsted Academy.
+Whately campaigned with Kent County Council for two new schools to be opened in Maidstone, to relieve pressure on primary school places, as well as offering more places for children with special needs.
+This resulted in the opening of Maidstone Primary Academy and the secondary special school of Bearsted Academy.

 She campaigned against Maidstone's Local Plan (a policy document that defines the framework for development in the area until 2031) as she felt that it did not have enough funding for improvements in infrastructure and roads and could damage local landmarks such as Leeds Castle.
-Both Whately and Maidstone and The Weald MP Helen Grant wrote to the then secretary of state for communities and local government Sajid Javid in September 2017 to intervene in the matter, but he declined as he felt that it was a decision that should be made locally.
+Both Whately and Maidstone and The Weald MP Helen Grant wrote to the then Secretary of State for Communities and Local Government Sajid Javid in September 2017 to intervene in the matter, but he declined as he felt that it was a decision that should be made locally.
 Maidstone Borough Council formally adopted the Local Plan in October.

 Personal life

-Whately lives in London and in a village near Faversham.
-She has been married to Marcus Whately (whom she met at the University of Oxford) since 2005, who is the founder and co-chief executive officer of an energy company.
+Whately and her family divide their time between homes in London and a village near Faversham.
+In 2005 she married Marcus Whately (whom she met at the University of Oxford), the founder and co-chief executive officer of an energy company.
 They have three children.
-She has one older brother.
-Since 2015, she has been a vice-president of the Maidstone branch of the learning disability charity Mencap.
+She has one elder brother, Robert Lightwood.
+Between 2015-2019, she was a vice-president of the Maidstone branch of the learning disability charity Mencap.
+Helen stood down from this position and it has been vacant since 2020.

 As a horse rider she was a member of the British Junior Eventing Squad, and at university she was captain of the riding team and won two half-blues.